asen16/high-schools-analysis/analysis/README.md

 or submit an issue.

-## Creating Tables
+## Regression Analysis

+1. To find correlation coefficients
+2. To create OLS Model and fit
+3. To find predicted values and compare with real values
+4. Hypothesis testing
+5. To check Multicollinearity
-2. To generate Table 1 and Table 2:
+6. To create Table 1 and Table 2

   ```pyfunctiontypecomment
    python regression.py